armada-ths/ais/docs/README.md

 **Solution:** Most likely, you haven't created a fair yet.
 To do so, follow these steps:

-1. Go to the admin page (localhost:3000/admin/)
+1. Go to the admin page (```localhost:3000/admin/```)

 2. Log in there again using your super user account, if needed.

 3. On the admin page, find the "FAIR" section, and press "Add" next to "Fairs" to add a new fair.

 4. Now you need to fill out some information.
 Fill out the necessary fields (Registration start date & end date, Complete registration start date & end date).
 Make sure end dates come after start dates.
-Tick the "Current" box.
+Tick the "Current" box, and press save at the bottom of the page.
+The fair will be created, and you can go back to ```localhost:3000``` to see the landing page for the fair.

 ## Scripts